Skip to content

 hrc-image-caption copy

 Randy and Shelley wanted to be parents and eventually, they had two sons, Caleb and Jonathan.
-Caleb is the oldest son, he struggled with the concept of God because of his mother being paralyzed and ended up rebelling in his high school years.
-However, at the age of 18, God spoke to Caleb in a dream calling him into ministry and in 2012 Caleb started a charity to help youth in Spokane.
+Caleb is the oldest son, he loved God growing up but eventually started to struggle with the concept of God due to his mother being paralyzed and ended up rebelling in his high school years.
+However, at the age of 18, God spoke to Caleb in a dream calling him back out of a life of partying and drugs and into ministry.
+After a few years of intensive discipleship at his church and lots of support from his family, Caleb started a ministry to help youth in Spokane.

 HRC_bike